 While some orcs quickly fell to my blade, others kept popping back up.
 Even some super resilient ones, like the orc I beheaded.
 These recurring pricks became some of my most hated enemies, popping up at the worst times to ruin whatever I was in the middle of.
 Our long running feuds fueled some fun fights, made intense by their sudden appearance.
 The fact that I could exploit their fears and hatred to my advantage only served to sweeten the deal, making the fights even more enjoyable.
 I would just prefer that when I stab an orc through the head and then chop said head off, that he stays dead rather than become some mythical creature of undeath.

 Talion suffers from what I call “Assassin Syndrome,” meaning he conveniently forgets exactly how to climb and maneuver sometimes.
 It’s not game breaking, but there were a few times when it became frustrating.
 I also encountered a steep climb in difficulty in fighting some of the orc captains.
 Even ones at lower levels would suddenly be extremely hard to kill, only to continue coming back stronger and stronger until I couldn’t make a dent.
 It’s also not game breaking, but it did screw with some of the balance in the game during larger fights.
 I’d have a little trouble taking on five captains at once, but be OK until the one showed up that would proceed to kick my ass handily.

 Middle-earth: Shadow of Mordor is an absolute blast to play.
 The gameplay builds off of the successes of Batman and Assassin’s Creed and weaves a story through the world of LotR that connects very well within the framework of the overall universe.
-It’s a title that I definitely recommend picking up since you’ll certainly enjoy it if you do.Note: The Middle-earth: Shadow of Mordor review was written based on a retail Xbox One version of the game.
+It’s a title that I definitely recommend picking up since you’ll certainly enjoy it if you do.Note: Middle-earth: Shadow of Mordor was reviewed on Xbox One.
+A physical copy of the game was purchased by SelectButton.